 ✔️ Helping others feel this way became part of my own healing.

-You don’t need a milestone birthday.
-You don’t need a partner.
-You don’t need a reason.
+You don’t need a milestone birthday or a partner or even a reason.

 Just start.